DoubleCloudInc/vim-rest-api/README.md

 GET http://<api-server-ip-or-fqdn>:<port>/<resource-type-name>/<resource-id>/<optional-property-names>
 ```

-The property names are names of properties delimited with comma.
+The property names are names of properties delimited with comma (no additional space).
 They are optional.
 When not provided, it defaults to all properties.

 ## Take Actions
 To manage the target vSphere, you can POST against certain resource, for example, power on a virtual machines, etc. The URL is like this: